You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 - You already have enough life insurance to pay off the home loan if you die

-However, some lenders may insist on it as a condition of giving you a mortgage.
+However, some lenders may insist that you take out mortgage protection insurance as a condition of giving you a mortgage, even if there is no legal requirement in your case.

 Mortgage repayment protection insurance